- DC 091/1/2/31

 *Not available / given

-Group photograph featuring Haswell Miller alongside a group of students
+Group photograph featuring Haswell Miller alongside students and staff of the Academy of Fine Arts of Munich

 The photograph features Archibald Haswell Miller in the centre of the image, alongside a group of sixteen males and one female in a studio.
 The man on the right end of the image seems to be an academic.
 The annotations show the text "MARR SCHULE.
 MUNICH ACADEMY April 1909", lists the names of some of the people in the photograph and is supported by a map placing them in the photograph.